ashish10alex/vscode-dataform-tools/README.md

 ## TODO

+* [ ] Make formatting available to invoke from web panel
 * [ ] Add hover docs for config block elements. e.g. Assertions, type etc
 * [ ] Add option to include dependents / dependencies when running cost estimator for tag
 * [ ] Handle case where user is not connected to internet or on vpn where network request for dry run cannot be made